-Guidance 1000A controllers are equipped with 2, 3, or 4 encoder interfaces that match the number of integrated motor drives.
-The signals for each of the encoder interfaces of the G1000A are provided in a 10-pin Amp 4-794620-0 connector that mates with an Amp 1-794617-0 plug (see Figure 4-11).
+Guidance 5000 controllers are equipped with 1, 2, 3, or 4 encoder interfaces that match the number of integrated motor drives.
+The signals for each of the encoder interfaces of the G5000 and the 3rd interface of the G5000B/C are provided in a 10-pin Amp 4-794620-0 connector that mates with an Amp 1-794617-0 plug (Figure 4-11).

-Figure 4-11: Ten-pin Amp 4-794620-0 Connector and Amp 1-794617-0 Plug
+Figure 4-11: Ten-pin Amp 4-7620-0 Connector & Amp 1-794617-0 Plug

 Each encoder interface can be configured for a differential or single-ended incremental encoder or a variety of absolute encoders.
 Since many absolute encoders require external battery backup power to retain the memory of their revolutions counters, each encoder interface includes a battery power line that is directly connected to the Motor Power In Connector.
-See "Third Party Equipment: Overview" on page 52 of this manual for more information on configuring and wiring absolute encoders.
+See the "Third Party Equipment" section for more information on configuring and wiring absolute encoders.
 Also, note that certain absolute encoders require the "Enhanced" version of the Guidance Controller due to special hardware requirements.

 Review the Installation section of this manual for recommendations on best practices for wiring encoders.
 Following the provided instructions will significantly reduce the likelihood of any problems due to noise in the encoder signals.

-The pinout for each Encoder Connector is described in Table 4-3.
+The pinout for each Encoder Connector is described in Table 4-5.